 Chondromalacia patella is a common running complaint for active people of all ages that involves pain and inflammation under or around the knee cap (patella).
 The kneecap sits on a shallow groove at the front of the knee.
 When the leg is bent the knee cap (patella) moves backwards and forwards in this groove.

-The most common cause of inflammation of the cartilage under the knee cap (chondromalacia patella) is the knee rotating inwards with walking and running and the knee cap being pulled to the side and not moving correctly in its shallow groove.
-This misalignment creates extra pressure and the cartilage under the kneecap becomes inflamed.
+The most common cause of inflammation of the cartilage under the knee cap (chondromalacia patella) is the knee rotating inwards with walking and running.
+The knee cap gets pulled to the side and is not moving correctly in its shallow groove.
+This misalignment creates extra pressure and the cartilage under the knee cap becomes inflamed.

 The two main causes of the knee rotating inwards excessively are:

-- The foot rolling inwards and causing the knee to follow and rotate inwards
+1. The foot rolling inwards and causing the knee to rotate inwards

-- Weak muscles around the hip that allow your hip to drop and knee to collapse inwards
+2. Weak glute muscles causing hip drop and the knee to collapse inwards.

 Chondromalacia Patellae Treatments:

 Correcting foot posture to prevent the knee rotating inwards:

 - being fitted with the correct shoes with the right type of support for your foot type.